Exploration release areas

 Explorers are notified of new or pending ERAs via Mineral Resources Tasmania's subscription email notification system.
 Information may include location maps and summary geological notes, as well as contacts for further information.
 The ERA notifications are also posted on the website.

-The ERA system is designed to encourage exploration programs which stand the best chance of discovering the new mineral deposits needed to sustain the future Tasmanian mining industry.
+The ERA system is designed to encourage exploration programs standing the best chance of discovering and developing the new mineral deposits needed to sustain the Tasmanian mining industry.

 Operation of the ERA system